alienlebarge/alienlebargech-v3/src/_content/articles/2020-02-16-radio-music.md

 ## Next step

 Apply the same technique but pass the output trough a VCA wich is controlled by the same trigger as the Radio Music's reset.
+Then why not use a VCF.
+Let's explore.

 I hope you will have fun.